 Ironman Argentina remains a good qualification option with the highest ratio of slots you will find at Ironman.
 It’s worth bearing in mind that qualification times are tight – 13 slots in M40-44 spanning just 17 minutes for example.
 Athletes are there to compete for these slots and still need to be in Kona qualifying fitness to have a chance.

-You can access a spreadsheet of the full results from Ironman Santa Rosa 2018 on my Google Drive.
+You can access a spreadsheet of the full results from Ironman Argentina 2019 on my Google Drive.